Atlantic-Otter/Where2Next/README.md

 #### Hotels:
 - Opens to a neighborhood list based on destination
-- Lists hotel options in selected neighborhood and timeframe
+- Lists hotel options in selected neighborhood/timeframe

 ### Your trips &nbsp; 👤

-#### Itinerary:
+#### Current trip menu:
-- View the events, flights and hotels added to your trip so far
+- View the events, flights and hotels added to your current trip
 - Selections are hosted in local storage regardless of login status.
 Once you check out, an itinerary will be available on your account page.

 #### Account page: